cypress-io/cypress/guides/app-cloud-testing.md

 ### GraphQL requests over fetch

 By default, GraphQL queries use web sockets to fetch data.
-This doesn't let us intercept these messages and return a mock response in the ideal way (using cy.intercept) to get our app into the desired state for the test.
+This doesn't let us intercept these messages and return a mock response using `cy.intercept` to get our app into the desired state for the test.
 We can set the GraphQL client to use fetch rather than WS by adding this hook at the top of our spec file.

 You can see an example of this in [our spec for the Debug page](/packages/app/cypress/e2e/debug.cy.ts#L4).